annahedstroem/GEF/README.md

 - The `assets/` folder contains all files to reproduce the experiments.
 - The `tests/` folder contains the tests.

 All evaluation metrics used in these experiments are implemented in [Quantus](https://github.com/understandable-machine-intelligence-lab/Quantus), a widely-used toolkit for metric-based XAI evaluation.
-Benchmarking is performed with tools from [MetaQuantus](https://github.com/annahedstroem/MetaQuantus/), a specialised framework for meta-evaluating metrics in explainability.
+Benchmarking is performed with tools from [MetaQuantus](https://github.com/annahedstroem/MetaQuantus/), a specialised framework for meta-evaluating metrics in interpretability.

 ## Paper highlights 📚